Where to go for Sustainable Holidays in Cape Verde

 In Fogo crater:

-- Bar David Fernandes Montrond – Between Portela and Bangaeira (serving home-made manekon wine)
+- Bar David Fernandes Montrond (serving home-made manekon wine!)

 Local guides in Fogo

-- Alcindo and his brothers are official guides.
-Contact: Casa Alcindo
+- Alcindo and his brothers (the official guides, contact Casa Alcindo)

 7. Sustainable Cape Verde Holidays in Brava

 Brava is without any doubt one of the most remote islands of Cape Verde.
 That’s first due to the ferry connections and the fact that there is no airport.
-Secondly, the sea to Brava is very “brave”, hence its name.
+Secondly, the sea to Brava can be very rough!

 During centuries, it was really difficult to reach the island.
 That’s why Brava preserved a unique heritage and a very united community.